Villa La Diouana

 Eating

-Abdillah’s wife Fátima, who lives a few houses away, can prepare you a fabulous three course lunch or dinner.
-Let her know if you’d like her to shop for you or head down to the lagoon-side fish market, make your own choice from the best of the catch, then let her prepare you an amazing tagine.
-Her other specialities include harira, couscous and pastilla as well as meat and seafood: this is a unique opportunity to eat the best Moroccan food for little more than the cost of the ingredients.
-Fatima can also prepare special meals for children – hamburgers, chicken and chips, salads.
+Fabulous three-course lunches or dinners are also available on request.
+Let Abdillah know if you’d like them to shop for you or head down to the lagoon-side fish market, choose from the best of the catch, then have Fatima prepare you an amazing tagine.
+Her other specialities include harira, couscous and pastilla as well as meat and seafood.
+They can also prepare special meals for children.
+And there's a small selection of Moroccan wines and beer available at the house.

 And be sure to let Abdillah organise a boat trip to the headland on the far side of the lagoon with an included lunch of oysters, sea urchins and grilled fish, all straight from the sea.
 We did just that and had one of the most memorable meals of our Moroccan trip.